Mill-Pond-Research/AI-Knowledge-Base/knowledge-generation/industry-knowledge-base-prompt.md

     - Failures and lessons learned
     - Innovative business models

 Please provide detailed information for each section, using data, statistics, and examples where appropriate.
-Ensure that the information is up-to-date and relevant to the current state of the {{INDUSTRY}} industry.
+Ensure that the information is up-to-date and relevant to the current state of the industry.

-Your response should be comprehensive, well-structured, and written in a clear, professional tone suitable for a wide range of audiences interested in understanding the {{INDUSTRY}} industry.
+Your response should be comprehensive, well-structured, and written in a clear, professional tone suitable for a wide range of audiences interested in understanding the industry.

+Output using markdown formatting.
+Add additional formatting to allow an AI system to easily parse the documentation for relevant sections.